By Ashok Prasad, Founder, Niyyam

 Emergency Fund-Based Decision Framework

-Your SIP decision should always be based on financial strength—not market fear.
+Your decision about whether to continue SIP during job loss should always be based on financial strength—not market conditions.

 Understanding SIP in the Bigger Picture

-If your financial condition is strong, continuing SIP is the best decision.
+If your financial condition is stable, continuing SIP is the best decision.

 Benefits of Continuing SIP

-This is the most practical option for many investors.
+Reducing SIP is the most practical approach for many investors.

 Example